 Proper words refer to a specific noun and common noun refers to an unspecific noun.

 What that means is if we take the word girl as an example, the common noun would be ‘a girl’ the proper noun would be ‘Fatima’.
-Similarly, if we say a car it is a common noun when we say the car, then it becomes proper By default, all Arabic nouns in the Quran are common unless otherwise indicated.
+Similarly, if we say a car it is a common noun when we say the car, then it becomes proper.
+A general rule is all Arabic nouns in the Quran are common unless otherwise indicated.
 Altogether there are 7 categories of proper nouns in Arabic and any word that does not fall under this category are deemed to be common.

-The 7 categories of Arabic noun in the Quran
+The 7 categories of Proper Arabic noun in the Quran

 Alif lam word– Any word that you see that starts with the letter Alif and lam is proper.
 These two letters combine together make the word definite.
 Alif lam really means ‘The’ in English, by adding alif lam you automatically makes a word definite and definite noun are always proper.